katekorsaro/iron-dice/backlog/backlog.md

 # done

+- [x] rename file from fn to impl in case of trait implementation
 - [x] check for possible overflow given a definition.
 The overflow should happen when the number of dice multiplied by the maximum yielded result is over 255.
 - [x] rethink the numbers and impose limits to avoid overflow.
 Maybe the single die result should be